-- general tax fund dollars - rental income from [future] picnic shelters and other similar facilities for special events - grants and donations awarded for specific projects
+- general tax fund dollars - grants and donations awarded for specific projects

 General fund tax dollars will be used by Waterloo Township for the maintenance of any parks and recreation facilities, including the cost of producing this Plan.
-The fees generated by renting picnic shelters and other similar facilities for special events may contribute to the maintenance fund once they are constructed.
 Grants will be sought from various state, federal, and philanthropic sources for the acquisition of any parkland and the development of a specific park or facility (e.g., trails, playgrounds, picnic shelters, sports facilities, etc.).
-Donations from the general public and various service organizations for a specific park or facility will also be accepted.
+Donations from the general pub- lic and various service organizations for a specific park or facility will also be accepted.
 A portion of the local match required of most grants may also come from the general fund or donations.
-Many grants for parks and recreational facilities are likely to come from the Michigan Department of Natural Resources through the Michigan Natural Resources Trust Fund and the Land and Water Conservation Fund1 Grants for trails (e.g., non-motorized transportation) are likely to come from the Michigan Department of Transportation through the Transportation Assistance Program2.
+Grants for parks and recreational facilities may come from the Michigan Department of Natural Resources through the Michigan Natural Resources Trust Fund and the Land and Water Conservation Fund1 Grants for trails (e.g., non-motorized transportation) are likely to come from the Michigan Department of Transportation through the Transportation Assistance Program2.